MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/workflow-FAQ.md

 The default field value for the **Number of workflow items per batch** on the **Workflow parameters** page is 0.
 A value of 0 causes the  default to change to 20 items per batch.
 Be careful when adjusting this value because a high number of items per batch (> 40) can cause SQL deadlocks.

 ## What is the Workflow Enhanced Error feature?
-The Workflow Enhanced Error feature in 10.0.13 adds some error codes to help differentiate different classes of workflow error.
-The error messages reported will largely be the same with minor differences to make them clearer.
+The Workflow Enhanced Error feature in version 10.0.13 adds error codes to differentiate different classes of workflow errors.
+The error messages reported will be mostly similar with minor differences to make them clearer.